Scarecrow Craft Ideas

 By Lyn from Taylorville, IL

 Some gardeners would argue that today's high-tech bird-scaring devices offer little advantage over the traditional scarecrow.
 After all, scarecrows have been watching over crops for more than two-thousand years.
-And while their effectiveness at deterring hungry birds may be open for debate, there is no denying that scarecrows do add a certain whimsy to the garden.
-Here are some simple directions on how to construct one of your own.

 This scarecrow lady is the result of my fall fever!
 She has gotten lots of complements from my neighbors and people just driving down the street.